ST10084726/Wingwatch/README.md

 <br /> Q - How do I navigate to a hotspot?
 <br /> A - Select a hotspot on the map, click "Show Route" and follow the route on the map.

+<br /> Q - I forgot my password.
+How can I reset it?
+<br /> A - If you've forgotten your password, click on the "Forgot Password" option on the login screen.
+Follow the prompts to enter your registered email address, and a password reset email will be sent to you.
+Check your inbox or spam folder for the reset instructions.

+<br /> Q - How do I report a bug or suggest a feature?
+<br /> A - If you encounter a bug or have a feature suggestion, please submit an issue on our GitHub repository.
+Provide detailed information about the issue or feature request to help us address it promptly.

 ```